 #6 — Over 95% of educators surveyed believe digital learning has a positive impact on both student achievement and instructor effectiveness.
 [Source]

-It’s no surprise that the overwhelming majority of educators see the benefits in digital learning.
+It’s no surprise that the overwhelming majority of educators see the benefits of digital learning.
 Students can benefit from new methods of instruction, learning at their own pace, and multimedia course materials, while teachers can manage more courses and differentiate instruction more efficiently.

-#7 — “We complain that learners want to be spoon fed, but then we won’t let them hold the spoon.” — Jane Bozarth, Director of Research, The e-Learning Guild
+#7 — "We complain that learners want to be spoon-fed, but then we won't let them hold the spoon." — Jane Bozarth, Director of Research, The e-Learning Guild

 Digital learning gives students the opportunity to have more of a hand in their learning experience.
 By offering personalized and interactive course content, students can approach the course at their own pace, or go back and review content that’s still a bit fuzzy.
-Give your students the “spoon” — A.K.A., a customized online curriculum and personalized support.
+Give your students the “spoon” — A.K.A., a customized online curriculum, and personalized support.